 You are expected to upload R-packages you need and link the corresponding libraries.
-There is a separate file provided on the homepage of the exam.
+Preferably, you do it in plain R, rather than in the RStudio.
+See a separate help file for R-commands available on the homepage of the exam.
 Below are examples of possible instructions if you decide to make separate uploads:

+install.packages("forecast")

 library(forecast)

 install.packages("tseries")

 library(tseries)

 install.packages("Imtest")

 library(Imtest)

 install.packages("FinTS")

 FinTS::ArchTest()

-If some R-package you want to use is missing from the provided list, indicate clearly in your exam report the name of the package and for what purpose you use it.
+If an R-package you want to use is missing from the provided list, indicate clearly in your exam report the name of the package and for what purpose you use it.
 No IT help will be provided for this step, except for if R-Studio does not work as expected.